How the course will be assessed

 - Through observation of lessons during school practices in mainstream and special schools

-- Through examination of the trainee’s personal development portfolio, lesson plans and teaching files on the portal
+- Through examination of the trainee’s pupil progress file with evidence of pupil progress overtime, lesson plans and evidence on the portal of meeting the teacher's standards.

 - Through written assignments or assessment tasks

-There is a formal review of the trainee’s process at the end of the first two terms by the School Based Educator and the Professional Tutor from the ELA SCITT.
+There is a formal review of the trainee’s process at the end of each half term, by the School Based Educator and the Professional Tutor from the ELA SCITT.
 Trainees will receive early warnings if their performances is judged not to be at the required standard.

 The final assessment towards the recommendation of QTS takes place in June and will take account of all the evidence provided during the course.